marina601/discover-malta/TESTING.md

 1. As a first time user, I want to understand what this site is about.

-  - The site is designed with simple and easy to understant content in mind.
+  - The site is designed with simple and easy to understand content in mind.
   - The title of the site tells the user this site is about Malta.
-  - A hero images feature some of the Malta's most iconic places
+  - A hero images feature some of Malta's most iconic places
-  - A favicon icon is a symble of the sunny holiday platform
+  - A favicon icon is a symbol of the sunny holiday platform

 2. As a first time user, I want to browse through the trips available on site.

   - The user can access all the trips via a link in the main navigation
-  - The user may access trips which are spesific to the category by clicking on the title of the category displayed on the Home page
+  - The user may access trips that are specific to the category by clicking on the title of the category displayed on the Home page
   - The user may also access all trips via a call to action button at the bottom of the Home page

 3. As a first-time user, I want to see full trip details and trip reviews from other users.

-   - When the user lands on the *trips.html* page they are able to view a short description of each trip, this also includes
+   - When the user lands on the *trips.html* page they can view a short description of each trip, this also includes
      - Trip Image
      - Trip Name
      - Trip Duration